-A passport is needed to travel to Sri Lanka and to obtain your student visa.
+A passport is needed to travel to Sri Lanka and to obtain your visa.
 Apply immediately for a passport if you do not already have one.
 Passport information and application forms can be found on the U.S. State Department website (travel.state.gov/passport).
-If you already have your passport, make sure it will be valid for at least 6 months beyond the length of your stay abroad.
+If you already have your passport, make sure it will be valid for at least 6 months beyond the end date of your study abroad program.